-Over the page, Gremlin’s C64 conversion of Amiga classic Switchblade was decent enough, though the two-tone red’n’black graphics left it feeling a bit Amstrad CPC.
+Over the page, Gremlin’s C64 conversion of Amiga classic Switchblade was decent enough, even if the two-tone red’n’black graphics left it feeling a bit Amstrad CPC.
 And speaking of conversions, Extreme had been phenomenally popular on the Spectrum and received rave reviews – especially for its graphics.
 A straight port to the more powerful C64 wasn’t so successful, though, and it actually rates in our all time bottom ten.
 Does that say more about the C64 or the Spectrum?
 (Read our Extreme feature here)

-American fantasists Mindcraft unleashed two games into the UK this July: The Magic Candle and Keys To Maramon were both disk only affairs, so doomed to failure in our C2N obsessed nation.
+American fantasists Mindcraft unleashed two games into the UK this July: The Magic Candle and Keys To Maramon were both disk only affairs, doomed to failure in our C2N obsessed nation.
 But it was nice to see something as different as role playing games, and CF reckoned they’d both take weeks to finish – not something you can say about many 8-bit titles.

-The novelty continued with First Star’s Security Alert, a sort of point and click robbery simulator (really!) and Demonware’s gemstone puzzler Gem-X, featuring cute Japanese anime girls before the SNES saturated the games market with cute Japanese anime girls.
+The novelty continued with First Star’s Security Alert, a sort of point and click robbery simulator (really!) and Demonware’s gemstone puzzler Gem-X, featuring cute anime girls before the SNES saturated the games market with cute anime girls.

 Eclectic was the word for the month, really.
 Summers in the 80s and early 90s were traditionally times when the major softies would take it slightly easier, which meant smaller labels pushed out more interesting things at a time when they thought they’d be noticed.
 The lack of spaceships and platforms was refreshing, and the quantity of games even during a designated “quiet time” most reassuring.
 And with an Early Warning scanner lit up with new releases for later in the year, C64 owners could play outside knowing there’d be plenty to see them through the winter months.
 CF